-A Michigan woman called a friend to say she was in a shoot-out in October, police say.
+A Michigan woman called a friend to say she was in a shootout in October, police say.
 She hasn't been seen since

-(CNN)A Michigan woman called her friend to say she was involved in a shoot-out with two men in October, police said.
+(CNN)A Michigan woman called her friend to say she was involved in a shootout with two men in October, police said.
 She hasn't been seen since.

 Adrienne Quintal, 47, called a family friend at 2:34 a.m. on October 17 asking for help, the Benzie County Sheriff's Office said.
-She told her friend she had shot one man in the face, and the other man was shooting at her, according to the sheriff's office.
+She told her friend she had shot one man in the face and the other man was shooting at her, according to the sheriff's office.

-She asked the friend to call police and give them an address on Indian Hill Road in Honor, Michigan, the sheriff's office said.
-Honor is about 250 miles north west of Detroit.
+She asked the friend to call police and give them an address on Indian Hill Road in Honor, the sheriff's office said.
+Honor is about 250 miles northwest of Detroit.

 Deputies responded to an address at 2:50 a.m. but could not find a disturbance.
-They called dispatchers and were given a corrected address where they found a cabin with multiple bullet holes in a window around 3:15 a.m.
+They called dispatchers and were given a corrected address where they found a cabin with multiple bullet holes in a window.

 No one was found in the cabin, but authorities said they found a handgun registered to Quintal, as well as her cell phone, car and purse.